Is Prologis Inc. (PLD) a Keeper?

-Prologis Inc. (NYSE:PLD) went up by 0.09% from its latest closing price compared to the recent 1-year high of $149.63.
-The company’s stock price has collected 0.70% of gains in the last five trading sessions.
-Press Release reported on 11/03/21 that Prologis Awarded Inaugural Terra Carta Seal by HRH The Prince of Wales
+Prologis Inc. (NYSE:PLD) went up by 0.61% from its latest closing price compared to the recent 1-year high of $150.93.
+The company’s stock price has collected 1.08% of gains in the last five trading sessions.
+Press Release reported on 11/12/21 that Cushman & Wakefield Advises Sale of 441,500+ SF Class A Industrial Park in Las Vegas

 Is It Worth Investing in Prologis Inc. (NYSE :PLD) Right Now?